msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 > Uniform variables are global to the program object; if both vertex and fragment shaders define the same uniform, the linker treats them as referring to the same data.

 In our vertex shader, we can define a uniform of type `mat4` for the transform matrix.
 Then, we multiply the position vector with this matrix to obtain a final position.
-Notice that we add a homogenous coordinate to the original position so that it's compatible with the matrix, and it's `1.0` so that translation operations can be performed correctly.
+Notice that we represent the position in homogenous coordinates so that it's compatible with the matrix, and the $w$ component is `1.0` since this is a position vector.

 ```glsl
 #version 330 core